ar1ze/sass-template/README.md

-Of course, here is the provided text formatted in markdown.

 # Sass Template

 This is a versatile template for organizing your Sass projects, providing a clear and efficient structure for styling.